jtlimson/jtlimson/README.md

 ## 🌏 Hello World!
 I'm – @jtlimson 👋

-Hi, I'm – @jtlimson a software engineer. 🔭 I’m currently working on various projects that mainly focused on operational productivity.
+Hello World, I'm – @jtlimson a software engineer that advocates continuous improvements in all aspect of our human existence. 🔭 I’m currently helping and working on various projects that mainly focused on operational productivity.
+I also enjoy taking photos from the street due to its candid and raw emotions, And if you are interested, please ask!
+I'll gladly share my photos through instagram – but doing expect too much as im only a hobbyist😃.
 If you check me here on [GitHub](https://github.com/jtlimson) , these are not my finalized work, and I do not feel that they are an accurate presentation of the quality of work that I bring as a full-time employee, but it will give you a sense of the technologies that I worked with in most cases.

 ✨ My Dogma Right Now:
 >>> Set Your House In Perfect Order Before You Criticize The World – Jordan B. Peterson